-Congress enacted the JOBS Act in April of 2012.
-The JOBS Act added Sections 4(a)(6) and 4A to the Securities Act of 1933 (the "1933 Act").
-These provisions directed the SEC to adopt rules to exempt crowdfunding offerings from registration under the securities laws.

-The SEC finally released its proposed crowdfunding rules a few weeks ago.
+Congress enacted the JOBS Act in April of 2012 adding Sections 4(a)(6) and 4A to the Securities Act of 1933 (the "1933 Act").
+Among other things, this legislation directed the SEC to adopt rules to exempt crowdfunding transactions from registration under the federal securities laws.
+The SEC released its proposed crowdfunding rules in October of 2013.